 “That’s very kind of you,” she said, holding it out a bit longer to be sure I wasn’t joking.

 “The original owner would be proud to know it’s used for noble goals,” I added.
-“I’m sorry you and I had a rough start and I do thank you for offering to give it back.
+“I’m sorry you and I had a rough start.
+I do thank you for offering to give it back.
 It means a great deal.
-Perhaps, if I do come back to Theramore, we can get together and have a drink.
-Talk things over and start fresh.”
+Perhaps, if I do come back to Vers, we can get together and have a drink.
+I wouldn’t mind talking things over and starting fresh.”

 Sellia nodded.
 “A fair offer.
-I won’t hold my breath, though, you’re too full of adventure to come back this small island.”
+I won’t hold my breath, though, you’re too full of adventure to come back.”

 I untied the rope that morning with great uncertainty.

-The sails came down and the ship lurched forward from the strong easterly winds.
-I watched as the docks grew smaller in the distance.
-I saw Appoleon waving energetically at me until I couldn’t even make out his shape anymore.
+The sails came down and the air bladders lurched forward from the strong easterly winds.
+I watched as the city grew smaller in the distance.
+Before long, Vers was gone.
+It was blue seas everywhere around us, and the cascading mountains were ahead of us.

 “Okay,” the ship’s captain, Keit O’Brien, said proudly.
 “We’re heading right into it, ladies and gents.
-So get yourselves ready for the maelstrom.
+So get yourselves ready for the drop.
 It’s going to be a heck of a ride!”